Replacing Missing Teeth – Holliston, MA

 Recompleting Your Damaged Smile

 Sometimes, a dental injury, severe gum disease, or tooth decay are treated too late, and a tooth is lost as a result.
 You can’t afford to leave a gap alone for very long or the other teeth will start to drift, the jawbone will break down, and your ability to speak clearly and chew properly will become increasingly compromised.
-If you call The Bloom Center, Dr. Abernethy and Dr. Bloom will take the necessary steps to replace your teeth with one of our dazzling restorations.
+If you call The Bloom Center for Esthetic Dentistry, Dr. Abernethy and Dr. Bloom will take the necessary steps for replacing missing teeth in Holliston, MA with one of our dazzling restorations.

-Why Choose The Bloom Center for Replacing Missing Teeth?
+Why Choose The Bloom Center for Esthetic Dentistry for Replacing Missing Teeth?

 - Partnered with the Best Implant Experts

 - Long-Lasting, Lifelike Bridges and Dentures

 The kind of tooth replacement you get largely depends on the number of teeth missing.
 If you have only one gap to fill – be it from a single tooth or multiple teeth in a row – we can place a dental bridge that uses two of your natural teeth for support.
 The bridge will be made of two crowns and multiple prosthetic teeth; the material used to create a bridge will be carefully shade-matched so that your new restoration matches the rest of your smile.